yanch2116/CDBA/README.md

 Example:

-1. Connect the camera and run ROMP's [webcam_blender.sh](https://github.com/Arthur151/ROMP/blob/master/scripts/webcam_blender.sh).
+1. Connect the camera and run ROMP's [webcam_blender.sh](https://github.com/Arthur151/ROMP/blob/master/scripts/webcam_blender.sh)
-2. The rest of the steps are the same as steps 2, 3 of `From Video to Animation`, where the 3D characters in Blender are driven in real time by pressing Ctrl+E.
+2. The rest of the steps are the same as steps 2, 3 of `From Video to Animation`, where the 3D characters in Blender are driven in real time by pressing Ctrl+E.Press A to stop it

 ## Know-How